Advance the clinical development of emodepside as an anti-parasitic macrofilaricidal treatment

 First-in-human Phase I studies for emodepside in healthy volunteers have successfully been completed, including both a single ascending dose study in 2017 and a multiple ascending dose study in 2018.
 Emodepside is orally bioavailable, and a tablet that could be commercialized has been developed.

-Next, DNDi will launch a Phase II proof-of-concept clinical trial to investigate the safety and efficacy of emodepside for people living with onchocerciasis.
+DNDi’s Phase II proof-of-concept clinical trial to investigate the safety and efficacy of emodepside for people living with onchocerciasis was initiated in 2021.

 News & resources